sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## Introduction

 You built a machine learning model that predicts customer credit in the previous lab.
 Congratulations!
-But you’re not finished.
-It’s a good model, but models often need to be deployed to production systems to impact the business.
-Unfortunately, too many machine learning projects fail at this deployment step.
-We are going to spend the next two labs making sure you deploy this model so that Alpha Office employees can use it in their day-to-day work.
-Since we have a separate production system, our first step is to move the model from where it was developed into a production transaction processing database where it will be accessible to the Client Service application.
+But you’re not done yet.
+It's a good model, but models must be deployed into production systems and have a positive impact on the business, and far too many machine learning projects fail at this stage.
+We'll spend the next lab making sure you deploy this model so that Alpha Office employees can use it on a daily basis.
+Since we have a separate production system, the first step is to move the model from where it was developed into a production transaction processing database where the Client Service application can access it.
 This lab will walk you through the steps.

 Estimated lab time: 20 - 30 minutes